Q: I was injured in an automobile accident. Medicare paid my medical bills for that, but now I can’t get my case settled. Why not?

 Q: Does Medicaid have the same subrogation rights?

 A: Yes.
 Medicaid recipients are subject to similar statutory subrogation rights.
-However, in Ohio, the Ohio Department of Jobs and Family Services has contracted with the Ohio Tort Recovery Unit to handle these matters and the Ohio Tort Recovery Unit can generally resolve them within a month or so.
+However, in Ohio, the Ohio Department of Jobs and Family Services has contracted with the Ohio Tort Recovery Unit to handle these matters and the Ohio Tort Recovery Unit can generally resolve them more rapidly than a Medicare subrogation claim.

 Q: Do private insurance carriers have subrogation rights?

 A: Yes.
 Generally they have subrogation rights contained in their insurance contracts that should not be ignored.
 However, because these subrogation rights have to do with contracts and not written law, they are not subject to the civil fines Medicare can impose.
-Health insurance carriers and auto- med pay carriers are generally able to make their subrogation claims within a couple of weeks, and they generally are subject to further negotiation.
+Health insurance carriers and auto-med pay carriers are generally able to make their subrogation claims within a couple of weeks, and they often are subject to further negotiation.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by Toledo attorney Stuart F. Cubbon of Cubbon & Associates.